Na-R-Alpha-Lipoic Acid (1,2-dithiolane-3-pentanoic acid) is an antioxidant and involved in energy metabolism as a mitochondrial enzyme cofactor (1).

 - May support a healthy blood pressure (ref)*

-Alpha-Lipoic Acid (ALA) is created in mitochondria, specifically in the mitochondria of the liver.
+R-Alpha-Lipoic Acid (one of two mirror-image forms of ALA’s chemical structure) is created in mitochondria, specifically in the mitochondria of the liver.
 It is synthesized from its precursor octanoic acid and acts a cofactor to mitochondrial enzymes alpha-ketoglutarate dehydrogenase and pyruvate dehydrogenase.
 ALA also facilitates the production of acetyl-CoA through the oxidative decarboxylation of pyruvate (1).

 ALA is water and fat soluble and as thiol antioxidant, it scavenges free radicals, recycles antioxidants, and chelates metal ions (2).
 ALA can reduce the oxidized antioxidant glutathione, meaning that it can help activate glutathione back to a reduced form in which it will be available to neutralize more free radicals (3).
 Along with glutathione, ALA can also reduce Vitamin C and Vitamin E from an oxidized state and mitigate protein damage due to oxidative stress (2).